Statutory Bonds: Meeting the Law. Protecting Your Business.

 Statutory bonds are required by law.
-They ensure that your business, project, or profession complies with specific statutes or regulations at the federal, state, or local level.
-These bonds are not optional—they’re a condition of doing business.
+They ensure your business, profession, or operation complies with applicable statutes or regulations at the federal, state, or local level.
+These bonds are not optional; they are a condition of doing business, and operating without them can result in license revocation, regulatory penalties, or legal liability.

 What Is a Statutory Bond?

-A statutory bond is a type of surety bond that is required by a specific law or regulation.
-It guarantees that the bonded party will perform its duties and obligations in accordance with that law.
+A statutory bond is a type of surety bond mandated by a specific law or regulation.
+It guarantees that the bonded party will perform its duties under that law.
 If they fail, the bond protects the public, the government, or consumers from financial loss.

 Common Types of Statutory Bonds